Pagoda Snail (Brotia pagodula)

 Always quarantine new arrivals for 2-4 weeks before adding them to a display tank.
 This is especially important when mixing snails from different sources, as it reduces the risk of parasites, hitchhikers, and sudden stress from mismatched water chemistry.

-Giant Tower Cap Snail breeding is best described as moderate rather than easy.
-Unlike rapidly multiplying pest snails, this species is not usually a population explosion risk in the home aquarium.
-That makes it appealing to people who want ornamental freshwater aquarium snails for sale UK without the fear of hundreds of babies appearing overnight.
+Giant Tower Cap Snail breeding is best described as slow and undemanding rather than prolific.
+Importantly, Brotia herculea is a livebearer: the female gives birth to small numbers of fully formed, tiny live young, typically only a few times a year, rather than laying clutches of eggs like nerites or mystery snails.
+This makes it appealing to people who want ornamental freshwater aquarium snails for sale UK without the fear of hundreds of babies appearing overnight.

 Start with a mature aquarium of at least 60 litres, stable Giant Tower Cap Snail water parameters, and a strong calcium supply.
-Keep temperature in the mid-range, around 24-26°C, and ensure the Giant Tower Cap Snail pH level stays above neutral.
-A varied herbivorous diet and low stress are essential.
-Because sexing is difficult, keeping more than one specimen improves your odds.
+Keep the temperature in the mid-range, around 24-26°C, and ensure the Giant Tower Cap Snail pH level stays at or above neutral.
+A varied grazing diet and low stress are essential.
+Because sexing is difficult, keeping more than one specimen improves your odds of having both sexes present.

 For the best chance of breeding, maintain a mature species-focused setup with mineral-rich water, a deep reserve of biofilm on wood and stones, and minimal competition from aggressive feeders.
 Snails conditioned on varied vegetable foods and calcium-rich wafers often show stronger growth and better shell quality.